 A relative newcomer in the LCD television space has started shipping a new edge-lit model that features 3840-by-2160 pixels (aka 4K resolution) spread across a 50-inch display.
 The Seiki SE50UY04 LED TV packs four-times as many pixels into its picture compared to a regular 1080p resolution TV, and all of those 8-million pixels can be fed via a single HDMI connection.
-Perhaps the most impressive thing about the SE50UY04 is its $1500 MSRP - a fraction of the price of the other 4K screens that are now trickling onto store shelves.
+Perhaps the most impressive thing about the SE50UY04 is its sub-$500 online price - a fraction of the price of the other 4K screens that are now trickling onto store shelves.

 Inputs are located on the rear of the set and include three HDMI, one component video, and a USB port for basic JPG/MP3 playback.
 For a value-priced 4K television, I was pleased to see a HDMI cable included in the box - a nice touch.
 Note the SE50UY04's lack of a network connection - one reason Seiki televisions are attractively priced is that they do away with "premium" HDTV features like 3D and app support.